 Many years ago when I took my first doula training I was taught how to help my clients through changes to their birth plan.
+I had one question to ask.
 It is a valuable skill to have because many births do not go down the way a client initially envisions them.

 I loved this question.
-When I asked clients this question surely I was helping them have the best birth experience possible.
+When I asked clients this one question surely I was helping them have the best birth experience possible.
 There is so much power in words and I used it often.
-I was after all empowering people.
+I was in the business of empowerment after all.

 So what is the dreaded question?